-University of Pretoria Yearbook 2024
+University of Pretoria Yearbook 2025

 BSc Meteorology (02133313)

 Department Geography, Geoinformatics and Meteorology

-Minimum duration of
+Minimum duration of study 3 years

-study

-3 years

 Total credits 404

 NQF level 07

 Programme information

 Those students registered for the BSc (Meteorology) programme and who have opted to select any of the dual major fields of study offered within this programme must take note of the following:

-- Their Academic Record will list all the modules that they have completed towards a second major field of study (based on final year modules completed).

-- Their Degree certificate will only print the officially approved programme name:
+- Their Academic Record will list all the modules that they have completed towards a second major field of study (based on final year modules completed). - Their Degree certificate will only print the officially approved programme name:

 Bachelor of Science Meteorology

 Admission requirements

-Important information for all prospective students for 2024
+Important information for all prospective students for 2025

 The admission requirements below apply to all who apply for admission to the University of Pretoria with a National Senior Certificate (NSC) and Independent Examination Board (IEB) qualifications.
 Click here for this Faculty Brochure.

-Minimum requirements Achievement level English Home
+Minimum requireme Achievement level English Home nts Language or English First Additional Mathematics Physical Sciences APS Language NSC/IEB 5 NSC/IEB 5 NSC/IEB 5 34

-Language or

-English First

-Additional

-Language

-NSC/IEB

-Mathematics Physical Sciences

-APS

-NSC/IEB NSC/IEB

-5 5 34

 Life Orientation is excluded when calculating the APS.

 Applicants currently in Grade 12 must apply with their final Grade 11 (or equivalent) results.

 Applicants who have completed Grade 12 must apply with their final NSC or equivalent qualification results.

 Please note that meeting the minimum academic requirements does not guarantee admission.

 Successful candidates will be notified once admitted or conditionally admitted.

 Unsuccessful candidates will be notified after 30 June.

 Applicants should check their application status regularly on the UP Student Portal at click here.

-Applicants with qualifications other than the abovementioned should refer to the Brochure: Undergraduate Programme Information 2024: Qualifications other than the NSC and IEB, available at click here.
+Applicants with qualifications other than the abovementioned should refer to the International undergraduate prospectus 2025: Applicants with a school leaving certificate not issued by Umalusi (South Africa), available at click here.

 International students: Click here.

 Transferring students

 A transferring student is a student who, at the time of applying at the University of Pretoria (UP) is/was a registered student at another tertiary institution.
 A transferring student will be considered for admission based on NSC or equivalent qualification and previous academic performance.
 Students who have been dismissed from other institutions due to poor academic performance will not be considered for admission to UP.

 Closing dates: Same as above.

 Returning students

 A returning student is a student who, at the time of application for a degree programme is/was a registered student at UP, and wants to transfer to another degree at UP.
 A returning student will be considered for admission based on NSC or equivalent qualification and previous academic performance.

-Note: